jwebster2469/ChatGPT-store/README.md

 > THE CONTENTS OF THIS PROJECT ARE PROPRIETARY.

 > OpenAI updated it's [Terms of use](https://openai.com/policies/terms-of-use) which included adding a Copyright Complaints section.

-***

-> Alex: *"I'm really impressed by the versatility of GPT-4.
-The AI tools I've been working on are turning out to be quite useful, and I'm excited about what lies ahead.
-It's clear that AI is poised to have a significant impact on our daily lives, and I can't wait to see how it continues to evolve and make things even better in the future."*

-> *"Developing new GPTs to sell to other ChatGPT users is challenging within the overcrowded market and comes with a risk of failure when GPTs are unable to captivate users.
-The attraction of custom GPTs is undeniable, as they unlock a realm of possibilities tailored to individual preferences, industries, and curiosities.
-The attraction of custom GPTs for users lies in their capacity to provide a competitive advantage."*

-> *"In 2024, I'm the smartest that I've ever been with the lowest income possible.
-I have a lot of potential income opportunities because of what I've developed and designed in 2023 and 2024.
-I think 2024 is a unique time in my life because of my extremely high intelligence and very low income."*

 #